 The loop you are running is very representative of the glacial topography and natural diversity of the Kettle Moraine.
 As a cross country ski trail, it provides every type of terrain imaginable for skiing.

 Section 1 is the Nordic trailhead to the Tamarack Aid Station (AS 1; 2.2 miles).
 Your race will start with a short section of the Blue Nordic trail.
 Once out of the finish area, you’ll turn left on the Brown trail.
 The Brown trail leads into the Green trail, where you’ll proceed roughly .90 miles to a point where you will merge with the Nordic Blue Trail.
 Referring to the race map, you are running in a counterclockwise direction from AS 2 to AS 1.
-At AS 1, you’ll be greeted by Kevin Clark and his team of volunteers.
+At AS 1, you’ll be greeted by our team of volunteers.

 Section 2 is the Tamarack Aid Station (AS 1) back to the Starting area (AS 2).
 When you reach AS 1 (only fluids will be provided at this station), you will continue on the Blue Trail for another 4.3 miles back to the Starting area.
 Michele Loehner and her crew will welcome you to the AS 2 aid station.